The Convenient Store Next Door

 - For the Gunpowder Plot of 1605, the conspirators needed a way to get a great amount of explosives inside of the parliament.
 Conveniently the basements right under the kings throne were for rent, making any tunnel digging attempts unnecessary.

 - The world's second largest bank theft, in 2005, Fortaleza, Brazil, used this.
-The organized burglars bought a building a couple of blocks away from their target, Banco Central, set up a synthetic-grass store as a front, then started to dig up a professionally engineered tunnel to the bank, managing to steal the equivalent to 94 million dollars in the operation.
+The organized burglars bought a building a couple of blocks away from their target, Banco Central, set up a synthetic-grass store as a front, then started to dig up a professionally engineered tunnel to the bank, managing to steal 160 million reais — the equivalent of $94 million — in the operation.

 - In 1869, Adam Worth and Charley Bullard broke into the Boyleston National Bank in Boston by renting the shop next door as "William A. Judson & Co", purveyors of Gray's Oriental Health Tonic.
 This was probably the inspiration for "The Adventure of the Red-Headed League".